Can non-Indigenous people become members?

-There is no non-Indigenous class of membership at this time.
+No. Membership in the IEA is only open to Indigenous people who work with stories, or are learning how to work with stories.
 We are very grateful for your interest in supporting!
-We will update the public via our newsletter if we find a way to add more membership classes.
+We will update the public via our newsletter if a non-Indigenous membership class is added.

 Can I donate?